lockedatapublished/blog/content/posts/2019-01-08-refresh-data-using-powerbi-data-gateway.md

 When using R script as data soure in a PowerBI report, refreshing that data source is possible via PowerBI Data Gateway (Personal Mode).
 Before we get started, you may wonder, is installing "Data Gateway" necessary?

 Simple answer is, not in all cases.
-Generally, Data Gateway is used to refresh reports which have data sources located on-premises.
+Generally, "Data Gateway" is used to refresh reports which have data sources located on-premises.
 Using R to connect and/or transform data requires libraries installed locally on the machine, therefore "Data Gateway" is necessary to automate schedule refresh.

-Without Data Gateway, your published report / dashboard will be static.
+Without "Data Gateway", your published report / dashboard will be static.
 The only workaround is to "Refresh" your data locally using PowerBI desktop.
 This isn't ideal and could be time consuming.

 <br>